Getting Started with goopt

 } else {

-// If no command was given, show the help.
+// If no command was specified, show the default help text.

 parser.PrintHelp(os.Stdout)